certik/fortran90.org/src/faq.rst

 * In math, you say "count the numbers 1-100", it means from 1 to 100, not from 1 to 99, or from 2 to 100.

-* The mathematical symbol Sum_1^5 mathematical symbol means from 1 to 5
+* The mathematical symbol Sum_1^5 means from 1 to 5
   (inclusive), it does not mean from 1 to 4

 * When you write 1..10 in an email, it means 1 to 10, including both ends